anfindsen/CorrelationEqCausation/docs/index.markdown

 Observing the plots it appears that when actors receive their first Oscar nomination when they have starred in more movies than what most actors have starred in over their career.
 The average number of movies starred in before receiving an Oscar nomination is 15.13 while in our dataset non-nominated actors have starred in an average of 7.67 movies over their entire career.

 However, this analysis is a slightly flawed as the non-nominated sample could contain young actors who are just starting out and are thus weighing down the average.
-Let's furher analyse this potential flaw by plotting the age distribution in both samples.
+Let's further analyse this potential flaw by plotting the age distribution in both samples.

 ![image](images/age.png)